Fleckism/SecurityPlus/SecurityPlus/14 B Indicators of Web Application Attacks.md

 A web application takes API input via a URL or as data encoded in Hyper Text Transfer ProtocolTTPs]] response headers.
 The web application is likely to use a standard library to read (parse) the URL or response headers.
 Many [[SSRF]] attacks depend on exploits against specific parsing mechanisms in standard libraries for web servers, such as Apache or IIS, and web application programming languages and tools, such as the curl library, Java, and PHP.
 SSRF can also use XML injection to exploit weaknesses in XML document parsing.

 One type of SSRF uses Hyper Text Transfer Protocol TTPs request splitting or [[CRLF]] injection.
 The attacker crafts a malicious URL or request header targeting the server's API.
 The request contains extra line feeds, which may be coded in some non-obvious way.
-Unless the web server strips these out when processing the URL, it will be tricked into performing a second Hyper Text Transfer Protocol [[HTTP]]  [[fix the HTTP TTPs ]] request.
+Unless the web server strips these out when processing the URL, it will be tricked into performing a second Hyper Text Transfer Protocol [[HTTP]]  request.

 SSRF attacks are often targeted against cloud infrastructure where the web server is only the public-facing component of a deeper processing chain.
-A typical [[web application]] comprises multiple layers of servers, with a client interface, middleware logic layers, and a database layer.
+A typical web application comprises multiple layers of servers, with a client interface, middleware logic layers, and a database layer.
 Requests initiated from the client interface (a web form) are likely to require multiple requests and responses between the middleware and back-end servers.
 These will be implemented as Hyper Text Transfer Protocol [[HTTP]] header requests and responses between each server's API.
 SSRF is a means of accessing these internal servers by causing the public server to execute requests on them.
 While with CSRF an exploit only has the privileges of the client, with SSRF the manipulated **request is made with the server's privilege level.**

 Server-side request forgery example.
 (Images © 123RF.com.)